shabtronic/PiZero-FlashCom/README.md

 It can also upload files to the PI and reboot the PI if needed.

-The Uart speed is currently fixed to 11520x8bps
+The Uart speed is currently fixed to 11520x8 bps

-Com port is auto detected
+The Com port is auto detected via the internal 'PICOHELO' command.

 ![](./Images/FC_Connect.png)